 2. Aerodynamics - At a speed of 60mph, 70% of a car’s propulsion energy is consumed to overcome wind resistance.
 By continuously improving the aerodynamics of our vehicles, we produce cars with markedly reduced fuel consumption.
 And their sleek, streamlined designs are rather easy on the eye too.

-3. Engine efficiency - We install engines with highly precise TDI and FSI technologies.
-This means energy loss via heat and mechanical friction is substantially reduced, lowering fuel consumption even more.
-That's extremely advanced technology for an incredibly simple outcome.
+3. Engine efficiency - We design engines with highly precise technology.
+This means energy loss via heat and mechanical friction is minimised whilst optimising fuel consumption.
+That's advanced technology for an incredibly simple outcome.

 Reusability and Recyclabilty